Aadv1k/reddit-tts-gui/README.md

 # Reddit text to speech generator

+**_This development for this project has ended, I don't plan on fixing or further supporting this_**

-A python gui program to generate reddit text to speech videos from the id of any post.
+A python gui program to generate reddit text to speech videos from posts or comments.

 # Current functionality